Four public & stakeholder engagement sessions will take place in St Annes town centre on the following dates:

 There isn’t currently an intention for any trees to be planted as part of this project.
 However it is the intention at this stage to include low level planting within the scheme.

-Garden Link FAQs
+Garden Street FAQs

 Yes, Garden Street will reopen for one way traffic travelling from St Annes Road West to St George’s Road.